-A deterioration in the economic and market conditions in which the Issuer and the Group operate could negatively impact the Group's income, lead to higher expected credit losses and put additional pressure on the Group to more aggressively manage its cost base.
-This could have negative consequences for the Group to the extent that strategic investments are de-scoped or de-prioritised and could increase operational risk.
-Market conditions are also impacted by the competitive environment in which the Group operates.
+Deterioration in the economic and market conditions in which the Group (including, where relevant, the Issuer) operates could negatively impact on the Group's income and level of loan impairments, and put additional pressure on the Group to more aggressively manage its cost base.
+This could have negative consequences for the Group (including, where relevant, the Issuer) to the extent that strategic investments are de-scoped or deprioritised, and could increase operational risk.
+Market conditions are also impacted by the competitive environment in which the Group (including, where relevant, the Issuer) operates.

-Any deterioration in the UK economy, whether caused by Brexit (see Risk Factor 2 - "Brexit could lead to a deterioration in market and economic conditions in the UK and Ireland, which could adversely affect the Issuer's or the Group's business, financial condition, results of operations and prospects") or otherwise, could also have an impact on the Group's business in the UK.
+Any deterioration in the UK economy, whether caused by Brexit (see "-Brexit could lead to a deterioration in market and economic conditions in the UK and Ireland, which could adversely affect the Group's business, financial condition, results of operations and prospects") or otherwise, could also have an impact on the Group's business in the UK.